(EXPANDED FROM 11/3/2021)

 The main problem with the 1955 Loewy coupes was that they were too heavily linked to Studebaker’s line of family cars.
 As a case in point, low-end models were offered that undercut the sportiness and prestige of Loewy’s trend-setting design.

-One could argue that Studebaker should have stopped offering six-cylinder models by 1956.
-By the mid-50s the automaker’s aging six was no longer competitive even in its family cars (Langworth; 1979, 1993).
-Such an anemic engine worked against the image of a sporty coupe.
+One could argue that Studebaker should have stopped offering six-cylinder models on the Loewy coupes.
+By the mid-50s the automaker was so concerned that its aging six was no longer competitive even in its family cars that management attempted to buy a more modern, over-head-valve six from American Motors (Langworth; 1979, 1993).
+AMC refused, so Studebaker was stuck with an anemic engine that arguably worked against the image of a sporty coupe.

 NOTES: